AndreasLonn/BiltemaController/README.md

 ## Installation

-Put the `biltemacontroller.service` file in `/lib/systemd/system/`.
-Edit paths in `ExecStart` to start the script and use the correct configuration file.
+Put the `biltemacontroller.service` file in `/lib/systemd/system/` and edit the paths in `ExecStart` to start the script and use the correct configuration file.
 Then enable and start the service using:
 ```bash
 $ sudo systemctl enable biltemacontroller.service
 $ sudo systemctl start biltemacontroller.service
 ```
-You can check that the script is running using:
+You can then check that the script is running using:
 ```bash
 $ sudo systemctl status biltemacontroller.service
 ```